kgateway-dev/kgateway/docs/content/gloo_routing/virtual_services/https_redirect.md

 description: Route HTTP traffic to HTTPS services
 ---

-To help users or old services find your https endpoints it is a common practice to redirect http traffic to https endpoints.
+To help users or old services find your https endpoints, it is a common practice to redirect http traffic to https endpoints.
 With Gloo, this is a simple matter of creating an auxillary http virtual service that routes to your full
 {{% protobuf
 display="https virtual service"